LokiLokus/LokiLogger/README.md

 LokiLogger is a more than simple Alternative.
 With under 200 LoC it's very small and easy to extend.

+## Why it's much better than other Logger?
+Other Logger are f*** slow, LokiLogger is small and fast.
+Also the most Logger don't safe the Class, Method or LineNumber where the Logger is called.
+But this is obviously a nice Feature for Debugging (most Logger have this Feature, but the use Refelection => more than slow => mostly disabled in Production).

 ## Usage
 More than simple just: